Virgin Islands Travel Information

 GMT -4 hours

-The currency used in the British Virgin Islands is the US Dollar USD.
+The currency used in the Virgin Islands is the US Dollar USD.
 ATM cash machines are available on Tortola but once you head into the islands they are harder to find so it is wise to carry USD cash with you.
 Credit cards can be used for shopping at most islands.
 The most well known are MasterCard (EuroCard) and Visa and AMEX.

 On shore:110/220v North American plug so North American can use appliances without an adaptor.